- Education and Science»

 Urea is added to skin creams to remove thickened or scaly areas and to moisturize the skin.
 It's also a useful soil fertilizer because it's a good source of nitrogen, an important nutrient for plants.
 Since human urine contains urea, some people fertilize soil with urine to improve plant growth.

-Urea Production in the Body and the Urea Cycle
+Urea Production in the Body

 A protein is a chain of amino acids.
 These are separated from each other when the protein is digested.
 Excess amino acids are broken down in a process called deamination.
 In this process, the amino group of an amino acid (-NH2) is removed and converted to an ammonia molecule (NH3).
 Deamination takes place mainly in the liver.